omrylcn/nlp-craft/rag/README.md

-Here's the edited version of the README and diagram based on your request:

----

 # RAG Project

 This project demonstrates the implementation of a **Retrieval Augmented Generation (RAG)** system using the LangChain framework and Chroma vector store.
+The system combines the power of large language models (LLMs) with document retrieval capabilities from vector stores, enabling more accurate and informed responses by retrieving relevant information from documents.

 ## Overview

-The RAG system combines the power of large language models (LLMs) with document retrieval capabilities from vector stores.
-This system enables querying documents, retrieving relevant information, and generating more accurate responses.
-Additionally, the project integrates a PostgreSQL database to store prediction results and a Grafana dashboard for monitoring and visualization.
+The RAG system uses document embeddings stored in a vector store to retrieve relevant data based on user queries.
+The project also integrates a PostgreSQL database to store prediction results, and a Grafana dashboard for monitoring and visualization of the system's performance.

 ## Components

 ### Web Documents

-The initial data source, where documents (e.g., web pages) are stored for the RAG system.
+The initial data source where documents (e.g., web pages) are stored for the RAG system.

 ### Document Loader